Work permits for employees in Germany: A complete guide for employers [2024]

 In Germany, employees need a valid work/residence permit and/or a work visa to be legally employed.

-What’s important to keep in mind is that German work visas (or whatever term you’d like to use!) are issued by the Embassy or Consulate General after they’ve been approved by the Aliens’ Authority and, in some cases, the Work Office (Arbeitsagentur).
+What’s important to keep in mind is that German work visas (or whatever term you’d like to use!) are issued by the embassy or consulate after they’ve been approved by the Aliens’ Authority and, in some cases, the Work Office (Arbeitsagentur).
 Employees will be issued a residence permit in the form of a visa, which includes the right to legally work in Germany.

 Additionally, employees need a valid job offer before the German government will grant them an interview and approve their visa application.